How to create a Carrier Management Strategy in 10 steps?

 Plan structural talks

-We ourselves have several periodic assessment moments together with carriers.
-This we consider important because it gives both parties valuable insights, is helpful in managing expectations and it allows us to react in a timely manner on changing conditions.
+Our carrier management experts have several periodic assessment moments together with carriers.
+We consider this to be important because it gives both parties valuable insights, is helpful in managing expectations, and allows us to react in a timely manner to changing conditions.

 Use a scorecard with performance KPI's

 Your carrier database is one of your most important resources.
-If your carrier database is up to date, clean and complete (as possible) you can pick the right cherries for your pie.
+If your carrier database is up to date, clean and as complete as possible, you can pick the right cherries for your pie.

 • Type of equipment, like: standard trailer, mega-trailer, semi-trailer, volume-combi, LHV, swap body and more